 International studies majors take 12 courses: an introductory course; two courses each in the following four areas: economics/international business, history, modern languages, and political science; two related electives; and a capstone course.
-These requirements differ slightly for the concentration in international economics and trade, which mandates two courses in economics/international business and one related elective.
+The language courses must be at the 200 level or above and the history and political science courses must be at the 300 level or above.
+As part of the liberal learning requirements, it is recommended that students take microeconomics and statistics.
+These requirements differ slightly for the concentration in international economics and trade, which mandates three courses in economics/international business and one related elective.